-Tait, Weller & Baker LLP, is the independent registered public accounting firm, providing audit services, tax services and assistance with respect to the preparation of filings with the U.S. Securities and Exchange Commission for the Funds.
+Tait, Weller & Baker LLP, 50 South 16th Street, Suite 2900, Philadelphia, Pennsylvania, 19102 serves as the independent registered public accounting firm, providing audit services, tax services and assistance with respect to the preparation of filings with the U.S. Securities and Exchange Commission for the Funds.

-Cravath & Associates, LLC, 164 Willow Oak Avenue, Ocean View, Delaware, 19970 serves as legal counsel to the Funds and counsel to the Independent Trustees.
+Practus, LLP, 164 Willow Oak Avenue, Ocean View, Delaware, 19970 serves as legal counsel to the Funds and counsel to the Independent Trustees.